Chronic Obstructive Pulmonary Disease

 Limit the number of irritants in the air you breathe.
 It may help make breathing easier.
 Avoid smoke, dust, smog, extreme heat or cold, and high altitudes.

 - Opening the airways

 - Relaxing the breathing passages

 - Treating lung infections (antibiotics)

 Some medication may be taken as pills or liquids.
-Others are inhaled medications that are delivered directly to the lungs.
+Others can be inhaled so that they are delivered directly to the lungs.

 The flu and pneumonia can make your symptoms worse.
-Get vaccinated against pneumonia and the flu .
-The flu vaccine may also reduce COPD flare-ups.
+Get vaccination against pneumonia and the flu to decrease the risk of these infections.

 Special exercises can strengthen chest muscles.
 This can make it easier to breathe.

 Regular physical activity can: